strezag/sitecore-rolling-logs-powershell/README.md

 # Real-time, Filterable Trailing/Rolling Sitecore Logs with PowerShell
-Real-time Sitecore log monitoring using PowerShell with the option to filter in/out INFO, WARN, ERROR entries.
+Real-time, color-coded Sitecore log monitoring using PowerShell with the option to filter in/out INFO, WARN, ERROR entries.

 ## Choose between two scripts: